crosslandwa/chippanfire/metronome-app/README.md

 ```

 Interesting things:
-- the webpack build transpiles *app.js* (and the node_modules it requires) into ES5!
+- the webpack build transpiles *metronome.js* (and the node_modules it requires) into ES5!
-  - this replaces me needed to manually transpile (previoudly done with babel to build app.js -> metronome.js)
+  - this replaces me needing to manually transpile (previously done with babel to build app.js -> metronome.js)